Free Operations Manual Templates

 1. Decide the processes you want to document

-For starters, you need to brainstorm and finalize the processes you should document.
+Start by brainstorming and finalizing the processes you want to document.
 This initial legwork will make the next steps easier and smoother.

 Survey stakeholders at all levels to identify their main pain points.
 Use these points to narrow down the processes to include in your manual.
-This simple step will also help you decide the goals for creating such a document–to speed up the onboarding process or increase employee productivity.
+This simple step will also help you decide on your goals — like to speed up the onboarding process or increase employee productivity.

 2. Create a basic layout for your template